fnproject/cli/README.md

 fn init [--name FUNCTION_NAME]
 ```

-If you don't specify a name, the current directory name will be used.
+If you don't specify a name for your function, the current directory name will be used.

 If you want to override the convention with configuration, you can do that as well using: